-1) Data Trace: To apply ROLC-NC and ROLC-C to online network flow classification, we use packet traces from [43] and [44].
+1) Data Trace: To apply the proposed algorithms to online network flow classification, we use packet traces from [58] and [59].
 All packets in the trace dataset are TCP packets, and each TCP connection corresponds to a flow.
 The dataset contains 377,526 flows in total.
 In each round of an experiment, a randomly selected flow from this set is sent to the classifier.
 The record of each flow contains a variety of characteristic features.
 We consider 100 standard features including the minimum, mean, maximum, and standard deviation of packet lengths and packet inter-arrival times, number of packets and bytes, and the duration of the network connection.
-They are features numbered 3-9, 195-208, 10-30, 153-194, 210-215, 31-40 in [45].3
+They are features numbered 3-9, 195-208, 10-30, 153-194, 210-215, 31-40 in [36].3

-Each flow belongs to 12 application types: www, mail, ftpcontrol, ftp-pasy, attack, p2p, database, ftp-data, multimedia, services, interactive, and games.
+Each flow belongs to 12 application types: www, mail, ftpcontrol, ftp-pasv, attack, p2p, database, ftp-data, multimedia, services, interactive, and games.
 We map these application types into four different QoS labels roughly based on the application's delay requirement.
-The label assignment is as follows. k = 1: multimedia, interactive, games, and ftpcontrol; k = 2: attack, www, and p2p; k = 3: database, ftpdata, and services: k = 4: mail and ftp-pasy.
+The label assignment is as follows. k = 1: multimedia, interactive, games, and ftpcontrol; k = 2: attack, www, and p2p; k = 3: database, ftpdata, and services; k = 4: mail and ftp-pasv.
 Thus, the lower k is, the more sensitive to delay the corresponding flow is.

 2) Performance Metrics and Benchmarks: We take the classification accuracy as our primary metric, which is more useful than the regret in practice.
-In addition, since the class distribution is imbalanced in the dataset, we also take the F_1 score as a second performance metric [31], [46].
+In addition, since the class distribution is imbalanced in the dataset, we also take the F_1 score as a second performance metric [51], [60].

 We compare the proposed algorithms with two offline benchmarks as follows.
 We first train a static classification model by minimizing its cumulative cost $\sum{t=1}^{T} C_c(\mathbf{A}, \mathbf{y}t, \mathbf{x}t)$, assuming knowledge of the true features and true labels of all flows for $t = 1, 2, \dots, T$.
-The optimizer we use is
+The optimizer we use is Sequential Least Squares Programming (SLSQP) [61].
+Then, the two benchmarks are the performance metrics obtained by this classification model under two different test datasets as follows.